The International Integrated Reporting Framework (January 2021) is used to accelerate the adoption of integrated reporting across the world.

 - Support integrated thinking, decision-making and actions that focus on the creation of value over the short, medium and long term.

-The IIRC published revisions to the <IR> Framework in January 2021 to enable more decision-useful reporting.
-The revisions, the first since the <IR> Framework was originally published in 2013, are the result of extensive market consultation with 1,470 individuals in 55 jurisdictions.
-The consultation demonstrated that the conceptual thinking and principles of the <IR> Framework remain fit for purpose and robust.
+Revisions to the Integrated Reporting Framework were published in January 2021 to enable more decision-useful reporting.
+The revisions, the first since the Integrated Reporting Framework was originally published in 2013, were the result of extensive market consultation with 1,470 individuals in 55 jurisdictions.
+The consultation demonstrated that the conceptual thinking and principles of the Integrated Reporting Framework remain fit for purpose and robust.

 - English, 2013